Julio-vincente/nuke/README.md

 # AWS Resource Cleaner

-A modern web interface to clean all AWS resources from an account without requiring account alias.
-Uses only Account ID and temporary AWS credentials.
+A web interface to clean all AWS resources from an account without requiring account alias.

 ## **SECURITY: NO CREDENTIALS STORED**